 2019 Special Events

-- Friday Night "Pizza Party with the Pros" for ages 12 & under at the Lucas Oil Rig in Sponsor Village at 6 pm.
-Meet some of the top 250 pro riders and the lovely Lucas Oil Girls for some fun, food, games and autographs, compliments of Lucas Oil.
+- Friday Evening "Pizza Party with the Pros" for kids ages 12 & under at the First Class Zone in Sponsor Village at 6 pm.
+Meet some of the top 250 pro riders and the lovely Lucas Oil Ladies for some fun, food, games and autographs.

-- Live Music with DJ E-LO and bonfire immediately following the Pit Bike National.
+- Live Music with DJ E-LO immediately following the Pit Bike National.

-- Saturday visit the VA Medical Center's Mobile Clinic as well.
-They will be providing information on their services to our vets.
+- Saturday visit the VA Medical Center's Mobile Clinic as well, and check out the information on their services to our vets.
 Stop by and let them know how much you appreciate the good work they do for our heroes.

-- Sunday PAMX Thor Championship Spring Series Amateur Points Race, presented by Dunlop.
+- Sunday PAMX Championship Amateur Racing.
 (See Amateur Racing tab for details)

 Our Hometown Favorites